Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 To become a private pilot and pilot in command of flights, you must ensure safety and avoid making silly mistakes.

-How to avoid making a silly mistake and ensure flight safety depends on your fundamental knowledge of aeronautics and airplane operation.
+How to avoid making a silly mistake and ensure flight safety depends on your fundamental knowledge of aeronautics and aeroplane operation.

 Failure to act accordingly in an adverse situation will jeopardize flight safety.